jmuehlig/mxtasking/README.md

 MxTasking is a task-based framework that assists the design of latch-free and parallel data structures.
 MxTasking eases the information exchange between applications and the operating system, resulting in novel opportunities to manage resources in a truly hardware- and application-conscious way.

-# Cite
-The code was used for our SIGMOD'21 paper.

-Jan Mühlig and Jens Teubner.
-2021.
-MxTasks: How to Make Efficient Synchronization and Prefetching Easy.
-In Proceedings of the 2021 International Conference on Management of Data. [[PDF]](http://dbis.cs.tu-dortmund.de/TODO)

-    @inproceedings{muehlig2021mxtasks,
-        author = {Jan Mühlig and Jens Teubner}, title = {MxTasks: How to Make Efficient Synchronization and Prefetching Easy}, booktitle = {Proceedings of the 2021 International Conference on Management of Data}, year = {2021}
-    }

 ## Dependencies
 ### For building
 #### Required